 - Radiant barriers—Highly reflective material such as aluminum, kraft paper or plastic films are applied to the substrate in your attic and reflect either outside sunlight or heat radiating from inside your home.
 This will maintain the proper attic temperature and save on your energy consumption.

 As you might imagine, your windows can be a major area of vulnerability and cause high utility bills.
+If during the winter you notice ice buildup on your windows it’s a sign that you may have air leaks.
 There are several things you can do to improve window efficiency:

 - Check for and close air leaks with insulation around windows.